How is Zeffy free?

 Manage payroll and compensation Create more detailed reports

-Authorize written checks and electronic payments Facilitate internal controls and maintain GAAP compliance
+Authorize written checks and electronic payments Facilitate internal controls and maintain compliance with GAAP for nonprofits

 Manage invoices and expenses File all necessary tax forms with the IRS